bartoszwalicki/ssc-blog/src/pages/converting-qtvr-panoramas-to-cubic/index.md

 - `-v localPath:remotePath` mounts folder from your system to panorama-tools virtual system
 - `iamgeName` - in our case `panorama-tools` with version

-after executing above commands you will log in directly to `panorama-tools` container.
+after executing the above commands you will log in directly to `panorama-tools` container.
 Now we can convert QTVR panoramas!

 ## Convert .mov QTVR to cubic face images.

-After logging into container you should see something like that (root@someRandomNumber):
+After logging into the container you should see something like that (root@someRandomNumber):

 ```
 [root@74d4b1268437 /]#